 The ASU comes in response to a proposal put forth by FASB in April to defer the effective date of the revenue recognition and lease standards in response to the pandemic.
 Under the proposal, the change would only affect franchisor businesses in order to rectify a technical, franchise-specific question that emerged pre-coronavirus.

 However, after FASB announced the idea, several other groups asked for extensions on the revenue standard as well.
 Ultimately the Board decided to extend the deferral to all private companies and not-for-profits.
-These entities were expected to begin applying the revenue recognition standard this year, but will now be able to wait until next year.
+These entities were expected to begin applying the revenue recognition standard last year, but will now be able start applying the new standard this year.
 Note that public companies have been using the new revenue recognition standard since 2018.

 The Board first issued the new revenue recognition standard in 2014 as part of a major convergence project with the International Accounting Standards Board.
 It was set to take effect for public companies in 2017 and private companies in 2018.
 However, many companies had difficulty adjusting to the extensive changes and in 2015, FASB voted to push back the dates for public companies until 2018 and for private companies and most not-for-profits until 2019 or 2020, depending on their reporting period.

-For public not-for-profits (entities that have issued or are conduit bond obligors for securities that are traded, listed, or quoted on an exchange or an over-the-counter market) that have not yet issued financial statements (or made them available for issuance), the effective date will be fiscal years starting after December 15, 2019, including interim periods within those fiscal years.
+For public not-for-profits (not-for- profit entities that have issued or are conduit bond obligors for securities that are traded, listed, or quoted on an exchange or an over-the-counter market) that have not yet issued financial statements (or made them available for issuance), the effective date will be fiscal years starting after December 15, 2019, including interim periods within those fiscal years.

 Disclaimer: This material has been prepared for informational purposes only, and is not intended to substitute for obtaining accounting, tax, or financial advice from a professional tax planner or financial planner.
 All information is provided “as is,” with no guarantee of completeness, accuracy, timeliness or of the results obtained from the use of this information.